 What's a wearable project without LEDs?
-Our favorite part of the FLORA platform is these tiny smart pixels.
+These tiny smart pixels are our favorite thing.
 Designed specifically for wearables, we found the brightest RGB LEDs available (an eye-blistering ~3800mcd) and paired them with a constant-current driver chip.
 The contacts are easily sewn with conductive thread.
-Use this guide to test your first pixel and start on a blinding wearables project with FLORA or GEMMA!
+Use this guide to test your first pixel and start on a blinding wearables project with Circuit Playground Express, FLORA or GEMMA!

 Pictured above: LED Ampli-Tie